The Cursed Phone Numbers | Supernatural Horror Story

 Static roared, louder now, like a storm trapped in the line.

-Then, a whisper: “Shi… kuji…” The voice was feminine, desperate, clawing at her nerves.
+Then came a whisper: “Shi… kuji…” The voice sounded feminine and desperate, sending chills down her spine.
 “Who is this?”
-Elena demanded, but the call cut off.
-Her hands trembled as she typed the words into a translator.
-Shi meant “four”… or “death.”
-Kuji was “nine,” but it felt like a fragment, a puzzle piece missing its whole.
+Elena demanded, but the call ended.
+Her hands shook as she typed the words into a translator.
+Shi meant “four” or “death.”
+Kuji meant “nine,” but it felt incomplete, like a missing piece of a puzzle.

-All linked to 090-4444-4444, all dead within seven days.
-Elena’s rational mind screamed coincidence, but the whispers clung to her, and the shadows in her apartment pulsed with intent.
+All were linked to 090-4444-4444, all dead within seven days.
+Elena tried to convince herself it was just a coincidence.
+Still, the whispers stayed with her, and the shadows in her apartment seemed to move with purpose.

 Chapter 3: The Curse